superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ### 2. Embedding images with larger models

-In our second experiment, we use [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) (timm) to embed each image, and evaluate image embedding exclusively, looking at how an increase in the number of model parameters impacts the quality of the embeddings and subsequent performance.
-We select our models from [ImageNet leaderboard](https://github.com/huggingface/pytorch-image-models/blob/main/results/results-imagenet-real.csv) within the timm repository.
-We compare different sizes within the [EfficientNetV2](https://arxiv.org/pdf/2104.00298.pdf) family and include a [Vision Transformer](https://arxiv.org/pdf/2010.11929v2.pdf) (ViT) and its variants for contrast.
+In our second experiment, we used [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) (timm) to embed each image, and evaluated image embedding exclusively, looking at how an increase in the number of model parameters impacts the quality of the embeddings and subsequent performance.
+We selected our models from [ImageNet leaderboard](https://github.com/huggingface/pytorch-image-models/blob/main/results/results-imagenet-real.csv) within the timm repository.
+We compared different sizes within the [EfficientNetV2](https://arxiv.org/pdf/2104.00298.pdf) family and included a [Vision Transformer](https://arxiv.org/pdf/2010.11929v2.pdf) (ViT) and its variants for contrast.
+First, let's look at notable COCO dataset results.

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_image_coco.png)

 On the COCO dataset, the [caformer_m36](https://arxiv.org/pdf/2210.13452.pdf) model, which has approximately 56 million parameters, achieved the highest efficiency with an MRR score of 0.368.
 The next most efficient models were the EfficientNetv2 family.
 Its smallest model, with around 21.5 million parameters, had the second highest MMR score, at 0.352.
+Now, let's see our results on the Open Images 7 dataset.

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_image_oiv7.png)

 The smallest EfficientNetv2 model was the most efficient performer on the Open Images V7 dataset, caformer_m36 came second, followed by the EfficientNetv2 model, sizes m and l.
 The models' performance relative to each other remained consistent across datasets.
-Despite initial expectations of superior performance from the [Data-efficient Image Transformer models](https://arxiv.org/abs/2012.12877), attributed to their inductive biases from knowledge distillation, the experiments did not validate this assumption; these models occupy the last positions on both datasets.
+Also, though we expected superior performance from the [Data-efficient Image Transformer models (DeITs)](https://arxiv.org/abs/2012.12877) because of their inductive biases (acquired through knowledge distillation), of all the models we tested on both datasets, DeITs performed the most poorly.

 ### 3. Embedding both images and their captions